EVERY SEASON TURN, TURN, BY JANIS SMITH HARRIS

-You have found the One, picked the theme and colour and set the date.
+You have found the One, set the date and picked the theme and colour of your wedding.
 Does your flower selection match?
 Do you dream of a pink Peony wedding or a fresh Tulip bouquet?
 Is it a fluffy Hydrangea mound or a summery Sunflower bunch?
 If your date and flowers match then you can support local flower farmers!

 80% of the cut flowers bought in Canada and the U.S are imported.
 Buying locally grown flowers supports the local economy and community.
 Also, flowers that are harvested from around the corner, instead of around the world, have a longer vase life and smell better.
 The local food movement is gaining so much momentum, the local flower movement can be just as great.